ferrumnet/MultiSwap/contracts/multiswap-contracts/readme.md

 - **Flow:**
   - Validates that the network chain ID and domain are not zero, and that the CCTP Fund Manager address is not the zero address.
   - Maps the `_chainID` to a `TargetNetwork` struct containing the domain and fund manager address.
-- **Impact:** Enables the CCTPFundManager to manage tokens across multiple blockchain networks, extending the reach and functionality of the MultiSwap ecosystem for cross-chain operations.
+- **Impact:** Enables MultiSwap to interact with counterpart CCTPFundManager on other chains.

 ## Transaction Functions

 ### withdrawSigned
-- **Purpose:** Allows the withdrawal of tokens based on a verifiable signature, adding an extra layer of security to fund management.
+- **Purpose:** Allows the withdrawal of tokens based on a verifiable signature.
 - **Parameters:**
   - `token` (address): The ERC-20 token to be withdrawn.
   - `payee` (address): The recipient of the tokens.